mlhartme/stool/client/documentation.md

 ### Workspace

-A workspace maps sources to stages.
-A source can be a Java War file or a Dockerfile.
+A workspace maps apps to stages.
+An app can be a Java War file or a Dockerfile.

-You'll typically work with workspaces like this: you have a checkout of one or multiple applications of yours.
-If they are Java Applications, you build the war(s) with something like `mvn clean package`.
-To get a stage with that application, you create a workspace with `sc create`, work with your stage (e.g. build it with `sc build`), and when you're done, you clean up with `sc delete`.
-You can also use `sc attach` to connect with existing stages, and `sc detach` to remove stages from a workspace without deleting them.
+You'll typically work with workspaces like this: you have a checkout of the sources of one or multiple applications of yours.
+If the source code is Java, you build the war(s) with something like `mvn clean package`.
+To get a stage with that application, you create a workspace with `sc create`, which also creates a workspace mapping this app to the stages.
+You work with your stage (e.g. build it with `sc build`), and when you're done, you clean up with `sc delete`.
+You can also use `sc attach` to work with existing stages, and `sc detach` to remove stages from a workspace without deleting them.

 Technically, the workspace is stored in `.backstage/workspace.yaml`